-Rotary runners running London Marathon for The Royal Foundation’s Heads Together campaign
+Rotary runners run London Marathon for The Royal Foundation’s Heads Together campaign

-Two Rotary members are getting set to run the London Marathon on behalf of parents and children’s charity Best Beginnings.
+Two Rotary members completed the London Marathon on behalf of parents and children’s charity Best Beginnings.

-Alistair Bates, a member of Shrewsbury Darwin Rotary Club and Jennifer Rees-Jenkins, from Kintore, Kemnay & District Rotary Club will be taking to the start line on Sunday 23rd April.
+Alistair Bates, a member of Shrewsbury Darwin Rotary Club and Jennifer Rees-Jenkins, from Kintore, Kemnay & District Rotary Club took start line on Sunday 23rd April.

 Best Beginnings has been selected as a charity partner for the Heads Together campaign, which seeks to help those people suffering from mental health issues and raise awareness more widely and is being spearheaded by the Duke and Duchess of Cambridge and Price Harry.

-There are 20 runners running for Best Beginnings and are over 250 running for Heads Together, making this London Marathon the first Mental Health Marathon.
+There were 20 runners running for Best Beginnings and over 250 running for Heads Together, making this London Marathon the first Mental Health Marathon.

 The issue of mental health is one particularly close to Rotary runner Alistair, as he explains, “I had to take early retirement in 2009 following my own mental health difficulties and found the most positive support came through the help of others and through exercise.”